Deborah wrote to me asking for help with a beloved German kids poem. Here’s her letter:

 If anyone can help with the original German version of this rhyme and/or with an English translation, please comment below.

-This artilce was posted on Saturday, November 19th, 2011 at 7:52 pm and is filed under Children's Songs, Countries & Cultures, German, German Children's Songs, German Nursery Rhymes, Germany, Languages, Nursery Rhymes, Poems, Poetry, Readers Questions.
+This article was posted on Saturday, November 19th, 2011 at 7:52 pm and is filed under Children's Songs, Countries & Cultures, German, German Children's Songs, German Nursery Rhymes, Germany, Languages, Nursery Rhymes, Poems, Poetry, Readers Questions.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.